 An Essential Mineral that is heralded for its anti-oxidant capabilities, it forms a part of some anti-oxidant enzymes such as glutathione to confer protective effects.
 Taking more than needed, however, can cause oxidative damage and may be pro-diabetic.

-This page features 96 unique references to scientific papers.
+Our evidence-based analysis features 96 unique references to scientific papers.

 Follow this Page for updates